b-z/naruhodo/README.md

 ### Deployment

-*   **Naruhodo!** should be visited through an `https` website, otherwise it is no permission to open the camera of your iOS device.
+*   **Naruhodo!** should be visited through an `https` website, otherwise it has no permission to open the camera of your iOS device.

 *   To set-up a simple https server, you can do this: